 4.1 General

-After a series of feasibility studies and normative works on VR, the feasibility study on Extended Reality (XR) in 5G (FS_5GXR), documented in TR 26.928, analysed the frameworks for eXtended Reality (XR) as a conceptual umbrella for representing the virtual, augmented, and mixed realities in a consistent fashion.
-This study, among others, classified the XR devices into different form factors, including AR glasses, also referred to as optical head-mounted displays (OHMDs) and pointed out their power and tethering issues with the sidelink.
-A key aspect of this study is to identify the details of AR glasses including the capabilities for communication, processing, media handling, and power consumption.Based on the findings in clause 8 of TR 26.928, this clause follows up on some parts of the conclusions and proposed short term actions:
+After a series of feasibility studies and normative works on VR, the feasibility study on eXtended Reality (XR) in 5G (FS_XR5G), documented in TR 26.928 [4.3.a], analysed the frameworks for eXtended Reality (XR) as a conceptual umbrella for representing the virtual, augmented, and mixed realities in a consistent fashion.
+This study, 5G glass-type Augmented Reality (AR) / Mixed Reality (MR) classified the XR devices into different form factors, including AR glasses, also referred to as optical head-mounted displays (OHMDs) and pointed out their power and tethering issues with the sidelink.
+A key aspect of this study is to identify the details of AR glasses including the capabilities for communication, processing, media handling, and offloading of power consumption.

+Augmented reality composites virtual objects with reality.
+The compositing is a combination of light from real world and light presented on display to make them visible together to a user's eyes.
+Challenges in AR include the prediction of the real-world image visible to the human eye, and to accurately position and present the virtual image on the display of AR glasses.
+To display a virtual image in front of a user's eyes, an optical see-through display is installed between the real world and the user's eyes, typically and most conveniently done with AR glasses.

+In order to track the real-world space in which to place the virtual objects, sensors and in particular cameras are required to capture a live-action image visible to the human eye.
+Typically, multiple sensors and cameras are needed to construct a three-dimensional geometry around the user called user’s geometry.
+The perception of geometry and the mapping of AR glass in geometry is referred to Simultaneous Localization and Mapping (SLAM), also introduced in some details in TR 26.928.

+When AR objects are placed in the user’s geometry, these objects are anchored to a part of the real-world geometry.
+With users moving, maintaining augmentation and consistency between reality and the user's geometry is challenging and requires continuous data flows and processing.
+In order to support devices with low power consumption, split processing such as split rendering or split perception are technologies to offload processing to powerful network servers.
+Such split processing approaches are considered beneficial or even essential for satisfying AR experiences, but add new necessary processes and challenges.
+This encoding, transmission, decoding, correction of rendering data and sensor/camera data over 5G networks and poses challenges on bitrates, reliability requirements and latencies.

+Based on the findings in clause 8 of TR 26.928, this clause follows up on some parts of the conclusions and proposed short term actions:

 Develop a flexible XR centric device reference architecture as well as a collection of device requirements and recommendations for XR device classes based on the considerations in clause 7.2 of TR 26.928.